-- Ask students to perform a Random Act of Kindness for a stranger and then write an essay describing the experience — how it made them feel and the reaction of the recipient.
+- Ask students to perform a Random Act of Kindness for a family friend or even a stranger and then write an essay describing the experience — how it made them feel and the reaction of the recipient.

 - Encourage the children to do one nice thing every day, like give a hug, lend a pencil, or play with someone new, do chores at home without complaining.

 - Contact community people who are actively promoting kindness, and request that they visit your school for classroom discussions or an assembly.